fadden/6502bench/SourceGen/Examples/README.md

  * A2-Amper-fdraw: 6502 code that provides an Applesoft BASIC interface to a machine-language graphics library.
 The public interface of the graphics library is defined in a .sym65 file.
-This example has multiple entry points in a jump table, and requires a bit more effort.
+This example has multiple entry points in a jump table, and is used to demonstrate address table formatting in the advanced tutorial.
    [(Full project)](https://github.com/fadden/fdraw)
  * A2-Zippy: a program for controlling an Apple IIgs CPU accelerator card.
    65816 sources, with a little bit of ProDOS 8 and IIgs toolbox usage.